ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 ## Impact on Endpoint Property Service

-The Property Maps defined in this document provide the same functionality as the Endpoint Property Service (EPS) defined in Section 11.4 of [](#RFC7285).
-Accordingly, it is RECOMMENDED that the EPS be deprecated in favor of Property Maps.
+Since Property Map and Filtered Property Map defined in this document provide the functionality of the Endpoint Property Service (EPS) defined in Section 11.4 of [](#RFC7285), it is RECOMMENDED that the EPS be deprecated in favor of Property Map and Filtered Property Map.
 However, ALTO servers MAY provide an EPS for the benefit of legacy clients.

 ## Impact on Resource-Specific Properties